-Differences between the 2017 Draft ARP Target Height maps and the 2018 Draft ARP map created confusion and controversy.
-Issues included the bonus of an additional 6.0m for heritage preservation that was not explicit on the map, additional heights for areas intended to be donor sites for preservation bonuses but out of character for the area, the implied precision through height is regulated through the Land Use bylaw, blanketed heights on comprehensive sites that require further planning, and spot height increases on specific sites.
+Differences between the 2017 Draft Inglewood and Ramsay ARPs' Target Height maps and the 2018 Draft ARP map created confusion and controversy.
+Issues from the 2018 Draft ARP's Target Height map included the bonus of an additional 6.0m for heritage preservation that is not explicit on the map; additional heights for areas intended to be donor sites for preservation bonuses but out of character for the area; the implied precision through height is regulated through the Land Use Bylaw, blanketed heights on comprehensive sites that require further planning; and, spot height increases on specific sites.